-Python provides an attractive platform for quickly testing out different ideas.
-It is easy to use, freely-available, and with the \numpy\ package, a powerful language for manipulating arrays of data.
+Python\footnote{\url{https://www.python.org/}} provides an attractive platform for quickly testing out different ideas.
+It is easy to use, freely-available, and with the \numpy\footnote{\url{http://www.numpy.org/}} package, a powerful language for manipulating arrays of data.
 However, being an interpreted language, the best performance is attained when you allow \numpy\ to work on entire arrays of data instead of explicitly looping over the individual elements.
 There are some instances when the \numpy\ array notation can look cumbersome, and hide from simple inspection the differencing being done.
 For example, consider constructing a second-derivative as:

+Here the subscripts represent the index into a sequence of regularly gridded data.
 If we have a \numpy\ array {\tt a}, with appropriate ghost cells, and use the integers {\tt lo} and {\tt hi} to refer to the first and last valid cells, then we can write this in slice-notation as:

-This is efficient in python, but makes the underlying index notation we are used to seeing in papers hidden.
-For more complex constructions, with nonlinear switches (e.g.\ if conditions), the \numpy\ form can be complex.
-To strike the right balance in terms of clarity and use of \numpy's advanced features, we implement some kernels in Fortran, using {\sf f2py} to interface with python.
+This is efficient in python, but makes the underlying index notation we are used to seeing in papers hidden (especially in 2-d).
+For more complex constructions, with nonlinear switches (e.g.\ {\tt if} conditions), the \numpy\ form can be complex.
+To strike the right balance in terms of clarity and use of \numpy's advanced features, we implement some kernels in Fortran, using {\sf f2py}\footnote{\url{http://cens.ioc.ee/projects/f2py2e/}; also part of \numpy} to interface with python.
 Wherever Fortran is used, we enforce the following design rule: the Fortran functions must be completely self-contained, with all information coming through the interface.
 No external dependencies are allowed.
 Each \pyro\ module will have (at most) a single Fortran file and can be compiled into a library via a single {\sf f2py} command line invocation.